 The chances of a pregnancy with obstetric cholestasis occurring after a previous pregnancy with the condition are very high.
 If the condition occurs in your family, you too could have a pregnancy with this condition.

-Your doctor will take the following measures to ensure that yours and your little one’s health stays uncompromised after childbirth.
+Your doctor will take the following measures to ensure that your health as well your little one’s health stays uncompromised after childbirth.

-- A vitamin K injection will be administered to your baby to ensure that she doesn’t bleed out.
+- A vitamin K injection will be administered to your baby to ensure that the baby doesn’t bleed.

-- You will have a follow up liver test after six to twelve weeks to check the health of your liver and rule out the presence of OC.
+- You will have a follow-up liver test after six to 12 weeks to check the health of your liver and rule out the presence of OC.

 - An ultrasound will be done to rule out gall stone formation.

-- You will not be given birth control pills that have oestrogen in them.
+- You will not be given birth control pills that have estrogen in them.
 Talk to your doctor about other options for contraception.

-Obstetric cholestasis can be an uncomfortable condition for you, and can cause serious complications for your baby.
+Obstetric cholestasis can be an uncomfortable condition for you and can cause serious complications for your baby.
 Keep a note of all your symptoms and keep your medical practitioner in the loop.
 Maintain all appointments with her to ensure the safe delivery of your baby.
-Talk to your doctor about solutions for the itching and make sure you keep yourself stress free to relieve your discomfort.
+Talk to your doctor about solutions for the itching and make sure you keep yourself stress-free to relieve discomfort.